DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/calculateGroupValue.md

 ---

+The following example shows how to group data by date relative to the current date:

+    calculateGroupValue: function(rowData){
+        let date = new Date(rowData.DateColumn);
+        if(date = isTodayDate()){
+            return "Today";
+        }
+        if(date = isYesterdayDate()){
+            return "Yesterday";
+        }
+        //...
+        return "Older";
+    }

 The **DataGrid** groups its rows by the grouping column.
 If you want to use custom grouping, change values of this column in the **calculateGroupValue** function.
 As a result, group cells' headers will display the changed values that may include extra information.
-To remove it, specify a custom template in the [groupCellTemplate](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupCellTemplate) option ([groupCellRender](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupCellRender) in React).
-Refer to this <a href="https://github.com/DevExpress-Examples/DataGrid---How-to-apply-custom-sorting-to-a-grouped-column" target="_blank">Github repository</a> for an example.
+To remove it, specify a custom template in the [groupCellTemplate](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupCellTemplate) property ([groupCellRender](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupCellRender) in React).
+Refer to this <a href="https://github.com/DevExpress-Examples/DataGrid---How-to-apply-custom-sorting-to-a-grouped-column" target="_blank">Github repository</a> for implementation.

 #include uiwidgets-ref-functioncontext with {
     value: "column's configuration"